growingspaghetti/websters-1913-console-dictionary/README.md

  * 2019/04/06 v0.1.0
  * 2019/04/07 v0.2.0 pronunciation notations have been added to the websters dictionary.
  * 2019/04/08 created binaries for wordnet 2.0 as well as websters 1913.
+ * 2019/12/14 applied line-wrapping on the wordnet data